davidmegginson/fgfs-scenery-build/README.md

 This will run _gdalchop_ to prepare the elevation data.
 Expect it to run for a few minutes.

-Once your done building elevations, run _make_ with the ``fit-elevations`` target.
+Once you're done building elevations, run _make_ with the ``fit-elevations`` target.
 That will refit elevations for *all* buckets, and again, runs for a while:

 ```
 $ make fit-elevations